-- A student, enrolled in a Weatherford College Health and Human Sciences Program, may transfer to another Weatherford College Health and Human Sciences Program under the following circumstances: - The student is in good standing, and - The student has withdrawn from a program while in good standing, and
+A student, enrolled in a Weatherford College Health and Human Sciences Program, may transfer to another Weatherford College Health and Human Sciences Program under the following circumstances:

-- The student obtains a letter of recommendation from the prior Health and Human Sciences Program Director. - The student must meet the requirements of the program to which they are transferring and receives acceptance from the respective program director. - A student may not transfer into another Weatherford College Health and Human Sciences Program if: - The applicant has ever been dismissed from another Weatherford College Health and Human Sciences Program. - The applicant is currently on probation, for a disciplinary issue, in another Weatherford College Health and Human Sciences Program. - The applicant has received a failing grade in another Weatherford College Health and Human Sciences Program for a behavioral issue. - Any student who requests to transfer into another Weatherford College Health and Human Sciences program must meet all the specific admissions requirements for that program.
+- 1. The student is in good standing, and - 2.
+The student is not on probation for a non-academic issue, and - 3.
+The student has withdrawn from a program while in good standing, and - 4.
+The student is not on probation for a non-academic issue, and - 5.
+The student obtains a letter of recommendation from the prior Health and Human Sciences Program Director.
+Any student who requests to transfer into another Weatherford College Health and Human Sciences program must meet all the specific admissions requirements for that program.
 Prior admission into a Weatherford College Health and Human Sciences Program does not guarantee admission into another program.